freeletics/khonshu/docs/codegen/get-started.md

 sealed interface ExampleScope

 // state machine survives orientation changes
-@SingleIn(ExampleScope::class)
+@SingleIn(ExampleRoute::class)
 internal class ExampleStateMachine @Inject constructor(
-    @ForScope(ExampleScope::class)
-    val bundle: Bundle, // the arguments passed to this screen
+    val route: ExampleRoute, // inject the navigator route that was used to get to this screen
-    @ForScope(ExampleScope::class)
+    @ForScope(ExampleRoute::class)
-    val savedStateHandle: SavedStateHandle // a saved state handle tied to this screen val repository: ExampleRepository, // a repository that pas provided somewhere in the app ) : StateMachine<ExampleState, ExampleAction> {
+    val savedStateHandle: SavedStateHandle, // a saved state handle tied to this screen val repository: ExampleRepository, // a repository that pas provided somewhere in the app ) : StateMachine<ExampleState, ExampleAction> {
+    // ...
+}

+// scope the navigator so that everything interacts with the same instance
+@SingleIn(ExampleRoute::class)
+@ForScope(ExampleRoute::class)
+// make ExampleNavigator available as NavEventNavigator so that the generated code can automatically
+// set up the navigation handling
+@ContributesBinding(ExampleRoute::class, NavEventNavigator::class)
+class ExampleNavigator @Inject constructor() : NavEventNavigator() {
     // ...
 }
 ```